-If you have a skunk problem in Fort Collins, First Choice Wildlife Services can help trap and remove the animal to keep you and your family safe from skunk spray or even attacks.
+If you have a skunk problem, First Choice Wildlife Services can help trap and remove the animal to keep you and your family safe from skunk spray or even attacks.
 We also specialize in preventing future issues by sealing possible entry points and removing food sources.

 Skunks, like many pest animals, are widely adaptable and have no problem living in more populated areas that other animals avoid.
 And of course, their notorious smell means that you often know when one has moved into your neighborhood.
-Beyond just their smell, skunks can be quite a nuisance – getting into trash, damaging gardens, raiding chicken coops, and digging holes.
+Beyond just their smell, skunks can be quite a nuisance, getting into the trash, damaging gardens, raiding chicken coops, and digging holes.

 As with most pest animals, there is no easy solution for preventing skunks from making a home on your property.
 But there are things you can do to limit the possibility of a skunk moving onto your Fort Collins property: